Menu

 This article represents the views of the authors.
 The article has not been fact checked by myself, the Board of Directors or any member of the USA Dive Club.

-For the rest of this article use the link below/
+For the balance of this article from Dive Training Magazine use this link.

 Membership